 Biological therapies may be used together with chemotherapy to treat bowel cancer that has spread to other parts of the body.

-Biological therapies include the following drugs:
+Some examples of biological therapies include the following drugs:

 - Cetuximab (Erbitux®)